liuhhhing/urlshortener/README.md

 python -m unittest test/test.py
 ```

 It will output different log and it will be stopped when failure happens.
+Different test scenario are covered and they should be self-explained from the test/test.py.

 ## Future Work
 There is a list of TODO for this work: